karen portrait circle

 For information on the other Alcatraz tours available, see Alcatraz prison tours.

-For more tips for visiting the island, including where to catch the ferry, transportation and parking, see visiting Alcatraz.
+For more tips for visiting the island, including where to catch the ferry and how to get there, see visiting Alcatraz.

 Is Alcatraz sold out, for both the day and night tours?